GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

      (b) Write a request RSpec for AM under test.
      	 (i) Move default rspec used in (2) out of the way.
              $ mv gcf-1.5.1/acceptance_tests/AM_API_v1/request.xml  gcf-1.5.1/acceptance_tests/AM_API_v1/request.xml.default
-         (ii) Write a request RSpec for the AM under test and save as: gcf-1.5.1/acceptance_tests/AM_API_v1/request.xml
+         (ii) Write a bounded [6] request RSpec for the AM under test and save as: gcf-1.5.1/acceptance_tests/AM_API_v1/request.xml
      (c) Write a manifest RSpec for AM under test.
      	 (i) Move default rspec used in (2) out of the way.